The REDIFUEL project started on 1 October 2018 and ended January 2022.

 - To perform a viability performance check of the developed process(es) and to perform an overall impact assessment by the quantification of the environmental impacts along the entire supply and value chain.

-- Planned – an overview of all reports to be submitted to the EC during the project runtime
+- Submitted – an overview of all reports submitted to the EC during the project runtime.

-- Achieved – an overview of the achieved results within the project
+- Achieved – an overview of the achieved (interim) results within the project.

 Facts and figures